Superradiant clouds may be relevant for close compact object binaries: Superradiant clouds in progenitor evolution of black hole binaries

 Having these scales in mind, we now discuss the possible evolution of the cloud in the progenitor evolution of a GW151226-like binary.
+We mainly consider the orbital evolutionary pathway of the GW151226-like binary, and assume the black holes formed with relatively high spins to allow cloud excitation.
 We first focus on superradiance near the primary black hole, which is $\sim 19 M_\odot$ at formation and has a $\sim 30 M_\odot$ companion with an initial separation $R_{i} \sim 690 R_\odot$.
 A sufficient growth of the cloud around the primary black hole requires at least $\tau_{\rm orb} > 1/\Gamma$, where $\tau_{\rm orb}$ is the lifetime of orbital after the primary black hole formed.
-Assuming the orbit decays by GW radiation, the orbital lifetime can be estimated by \be \tau_{\rm orb}^{\rm GW} = \frac{5}{256} \frac{R_i^4}{q(1+q)G^3 M_1^3} \ee where $R_i$ is the initial separation.
-In realistic case, the orbital lifetime can be altered by mechanisms such as CE evolution.
-Take the GW151226-like binary for example, the CE evolution can reduce the separation from $706 R_\odot$ to $5 R_\odot$ in less than $0.01 {\rm Myrs}$, which could take $ 10^{10} {\rm Myrs}$ by purely GW radiation.
+Assuming the orbit decays by GW radiation, the orbital lifetime can be estimated by \be \tau_{\rm orb}^{\rm GW} = \frac{5}{256} \frac{R_i^4}{q(1+q)G^3 M_1^3}, \ee where $R_i$ is the initial separation.
+In a realistic case, the orbital lifetime can be altered by mechanisms such as CE evolution.
+Take the GW151226-like binary, for example, the CE evolution can reduce the separation from $706 R_\odot$ to $5 R_\odot$ in less than $0.01 \ {\rm Myrs}$, which could take $ 10^{10}\ {\rm Myrs}$ by purely GW radiation.
 In addition, we find that the superradiance is not suppressed by the tidal interactions for $\alpha > 0.008$ given the relative large separation at the black hole formation, cf.~Fig.~\ref{fig:src}.
 In Fig.~\ref{fig:con}, we show the parameter space for superradiance growth in a binary.
 In the upper panel of Fig.~\ref{fig:con}, we consider a primary black hole of $19.1 M_\odot$ formed in a binary with a separation of $692.7 R_\odot$.
-Assuming a general co-rotating orbit that decays purely by GW radiation, the $|211\rangle$ mode could sufficiently grow on the right hand side of the blue line, and shall not deplete up to merger due to its own GW radiation on the left hand side of the orange line.
+Assuming a general corotating orbit that decays purely by GW radiation, the $|211\rangle$ mode could sufficiently grow on the right-hand side of the blue line, and shall not deplete up to merger due to its own GW radiation on the left-hand side of the orange line.
 While in the presence of CE evolution, the corresponding range in $\alpha_1$, for example denoted by the red line for the GW151226-like binary, can be altered.
-We shall focus on co-rotating systems in this work, as it is natural to expect that field binaries are more likely to be co-rotating.
+We shall focus on corotating systems in this work, as it is natural to expect that field binaries are more likely to be corotating.